 Student Achievements and School Engagement

-Sport Management students gain experience with Hockey Australia via the Sport Practicum subject; La Trobe Business School is the only Australian university to have two teams in the 2016 Big Idea competition grand final; the Business School hosts a successful start-up bootcamp with staff and PhD students part of an incubator team training Australians to be positive change makers; LBS hosts the "Dream it, Plan it, Pitch It!” competition as part of La Trobe University’s Outreach Programme for secondary school students; and School Manager Donna Burnett is appointed as a fellow by the Association of Tertiary Education Management.
+Sport Management students gain experience with Hockey Australia via the Sport Practicum subject; La Trobe Business School is the only Australian university to have two teams in the 2016 Big Idea Competition grand final; the Business School hosts a successful start-up boot camp with staff and PhD candidates being part of the My Big Idea Australia incubator team, training Australians to be positive change makers; LBS hosts the "Dream it, Plan it, Pitch It!” competition as part of La Trobe University’s Outreach Programme for secondary school students; three PhD candidates host LBS' first Intellectual Climate Fund event, a workshop titled “Women’s Leadership in Business Schools: Opportunities and Challenges"; and School Manager Donna Burnett is appointed as a fellow by the Association of Tertiary Education Management.

-A single La Trobe Business School subject raises in excess of $100,000 for charity over ten years; The Vibe Collective, three LBS students in Albury-Wodonga, win the 2015 Big Idea competition; Event Project students organise 'Warriors against Cancer charity events; PhD student Hannah MacDougall is runner up in the 2015 3MT Competition; twenty-four Accounting students receive funding to undertake short-term study and work placements in Malaysia; Sports Management students participate in a 'PhD Showcase Event' for over 70 guests, including prospective PhD students; LBS students participate in a new internship opportunity with the Indian Premier League; in Vietnam a new cohort graduate from LBS programs delivered at Hanoi University; and, three La Trobe Bendigo students among those selected for the prestigious 2015 Bendigo and Adelaide Bank Graduate Program.
+A single La Trobe Business School subject raises in excess of $100,000 for charity over ten years; The Vibe Collective, three LBS students in Albury-Wodonga, win the 2015 Big Idea competition; Event Project students organise 'Warriors against Cancer charity events; PhD candidate Hannah MacDougall is finalist in the 2015 3MT Competition; twenty-four Accounting students receive funding to undertake short-term study and work placements in Malaysia; Sports Management students participate in a 'PhD Showcase Event' for over 70 guests; LBS students participate in a new internship opportunity with the Indian Premier League; in Vietnam a new cohort graduates from LBS programs delivered at Hanoi University; and, three La Trobe Bendigo students are among those selected for the prestigious 2015 Bendigo and Adelaide Bank Graduate Program.

 Gain an insight into what to expect at La Trobe by learning about some of our students' experiences.